ngovanduong96/EDA_Bank_Telemarketing/README.md

 ## Contact

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/van-duong-ngo-071586222/) for any questions or further discussions, please reach out to me at ngovanduong4896@gmail.com

-## Contributing

-Contributions are always welcome!
-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

-## Contact

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/van-duong-ngo-071586222/) for any questions or further discussions, please reach out to me at ngovanduong4896@gmail.com